 Parents who are thinking about getting a computer for homeschooling will often automatically turn to a Windows or Apple laptop or desktop.
-However, these parents might be missing out on a great affordable device which can work much better for homeschooling -- a Chromebook.
+However, these parents might be missing out on a great affordable device that can work much better for homeschooling - an education Chromebook.

 The concept of the Chromebook may be new for some people.
 These devices came out in 2011 and run the Google Chrome operating system.
 There are several reasons why homeschoolers and parents might find Chromebooks an ideal solution to incorporate online learning and digital programs into their lessons.